A woman is entering her credit card information into a laptop, while sitting on a couch.

 2. Most money transfer apps charge a transfer fee for using a credit card.

-3. Some credit cards companies treat money transfer app payments as cash advances, resulting in additional fees and the immediate accrual of interest.
+3. Some credit card companies treat money transfer app payments as cash advances, resulting in a cash advance fee and the immediate accrual of interest.

 There are several simple and convenient methods you can use to transfer cash with a credit card.
 Each includes different fees and features.